 The second important thing is to make sure you get a quality clove oil.
 Unfortunately with the way the world is today, there are a lot of sub-par quality health products out there today, some are even completely fake and not at all the product they claim to be.
-I get my clove oil on Amazon and the brand I use is this one, which is great and can highly recommend (if you order from iHerb, you can use my referral code ZBS600 at checkout to get 5% off :))
+I get my clove oil on iHerb and the brand I use is this organic version, which is great and can highly recommend (if you order from iHerb, you can use my referral code ZBS600 at checkout to get 5% off :))

 Finally, here are some of the more effective ways to use clove oil for scabies, and most importantly, how to do it safely:

 Add some clove oil to a warm bath

 Bathing is a great way to get essential oils into the skin, and one of the easier (and safer) ways for using clove oil for scabies.

 Fill up a warm bath to cover up to the shoulders.
 Add 5-6 drops of clove oil and soak in the bath for around 20 minutes.
 It also helps to add some other essential oils that are also proven to kill scabies, two of the better ones being tea tree oil and palmarosa oil.

 Tea tree oil was shown to be effective at killing scabies, even insecticide-resistant scabies, in this study here.
 The tea tree oil I used in my treatment is this one.
 Palmarosa oil was shown to be one of the most effective essential oils at killing scabies in lab tests in this study here.
 The palmarosa oil I used in my scabies treatment is this one.

 Add some clove oil to your moisturizer